Airplanes (song): The Ready Set version

-"Airplanes" was recorded by American electropop artist the Ready Set (Now Onlychild).
-The song was released as one of the songs in the compilation album, Punk Goes Pop Volume 03..
-The song peaked at number 22 on Billboard Rock Digital Song Sales lasting a week on chart.
+"Airplanes" is a song recorded by American electropop artist the Ready Set.
+Self-produced, it was released as a cover in the compilation album, Punk Goes Pop Volume 03. on the November 2, 2010.
+The song peaked at number 22 on Billboard Rock Digital Song Sales and stayed one week on chart.
 Alternative Press named his version of the song as the 34th best "Top 50 Punk Goes Pop covers of all time".